 Should you protect your no claims discount?

 Whether or not paying to protect your no claims represents value will depend on a number of things.
-Chief among them is your driving and how many years no claims you have, although you should also consider the terms and conditions of the insurer as some will differ to others.
-For example, some insurers require you to have at least 4 years no claims before they offer the bonus, while others will only allow a specific number of accidents within a time period before your protection becomes void.
+Chief among them is your driving and how many years no claims you have, although you should also consider the terms and conditions of the insurance provider as some will differ to others.
+For example, some insurance providers require you to have at least 4 years no claims before they offer the bonus, while others will only allow a specific number of accidents within a time period before your protection becomes void.

 When you compare car insurance, be sure to check the options for no claims discounts as most of the policies we compare come with NCD protection as an optional extra.